Updated: 1 day ago

 Focus on Teleshopping (FY09-16)

-Transition from single category exposure (Jewelry) on single platform (Teleshopping) to becoming Omni-Channel lifestyle retailer (FY16-21)
+The transition from single-category exposure (Jewelry) on a single platform (Teleshopping) to becoming an Omni-Channel lifestyle retailer (FY16-23)

 Over FY16-21 the company has

-Invested heavily in Omni channel (Digital now contributes 36% of FY21 sales)
+Invested heavily in Omni channel (Digital now contributes 37% of FY23 sales)

 Hired senior management with Digital background

-Expanded gamut of product offerings (Non-jewelry up from 9% to 31% of revenue over FY16-21)
+An expanded gamut of product offerings (Non-jewelry up from 9% to 27% of revenue over FY16-23)

-Vaibhav Global has excellent direct sourcing network (30+ countries; especially from India, China, Thailand and Indonesia) that allows it to competitively price products.
-The company also owns 3 ISO certified manufacturing facilities located at Sitapura, Jaipur that helps the company manufacture high quality products at the best possible prices.
-Recently the company incorporated Vaibhav Vistar and Vaibhav Lifestyle for manufacture and export of jewelry and lifestyle products and textile and apparel products respectively.
+Vaibhav Global has an excellent direct sourcing network (30+ countries; especially from India, China, Thailand, and Indonesia) that allows it to competitively price products.
+The company also owns 3 ISO-certified manufacturing facilities located at Sitapura, Jaipur that help the company manufacture high-quality products at the best possible prices.
+Recently the company incorporated Vaibhav Vistar and Vaibhav Lifestyle for the manufacture and export of jewelry and lifestyle products and textile and apparel products respectively.

 The company follows a 4R strategy:

-Teleshopping is an oligopolistic market with QVC (Qurate) controlling 93% of the market.
-While traditional pay television continues to be integral to the US household, internet penetration and rise of streaming services have resulted in cord-cutting over the years.
+Teleshopping is an oligopolistic market with QVC (Qurate) controlling 90-95% of the market.
+While traditional pay television continues to be integral to the US household, internet penetration and the rise of streaming services have resulted in cord-cutting over the years.
 To counter this trend Teleshopping companies have started focusing on digital channels to extend reach and conversion.
-While switching to omni-channel not only increases TAM but it also increases competitive intensity.
+While switching to omnichannel not only increases TAM but also increases competitive intensity.

 Some of the competitors in this space are:

-None of the above teleshopping retailers addressed low price jewelry and thus provided a white space for Vaibhav Global to fill.
-Vaibhav Global has low market share 1-2% across global teleshopping market; its differentiated value proposition through deep discounting presents opportunity to grow faster than peers either organically (US/UK) or through new geographies such as Germany.
+None of the above teleshopping retailers addressed low-price jewelry and thus provided a white space for Vaibhav Global to fill.
+Vaibhav Global has a low market share of 1-2% across the global teleshopping market; its differentiated value proposition through deep discounting presents an opportunity to grow faster than peers either organically (US/UK) or through new geographies such as Germany.

-Vertically integrated jewelry manufacturing leading to 60%+ gross margin that is tough for peers to match
+Vertically integrated jewelry manufacturing leads to a 60%+ gross margin that is tough for peers to match

-Deep discounting model with ASP 50% of peers (USD 25-30) leads to high inventory turnover and is less affected during financially stretched times.
-This got validated in FY21 (arguably one of the toughest years in global business), when the company reported its best numbers ever, increasing retail revenues by 31% and free cash flows by over 50%.
+A deep discounting model with an ASP of 50% of peers (USD 35-40) leads to high inventory turnover and is less affected during financially stretched times.

 Priorities going forward